The UBKA is an Association of the affiliated local Beekeeping Associations in Ulster. Formed in 1942.

 Its activities include:

-- Representation of Northern Ireland beekeeping interests through collaboration with the Beekeeping Associations of England, Wales and Scotland, the Federation of Irish Beekeepers’ Association (FIBKA), membership of the Council of National Beekeeping Associations of the United Kingdom and Ireland (CONBA) and its links to the European Professional Beekeeping Association (EPBA), Apimondia and to the EU.
+- Representation of Northern Ireland beekeeping interests through collaboration with the Beekeeping Associations of England, Wales and Scotland, the Federation of Irish Beekeepers’ Association (FIBKA), Irish Beekeepers Association (IBA), Native Irish Honey Bee Society (NIHBS), Institute of Northern Ireland Beekeepers (INIB) membership of the Council of National Beekeeping Associations of the United Kingdom and Ireland (CONBA) and its links to the European Professional Beekeeping Association (EPBA), Apimondia and to the EU.

 - Representation to Government in support of beekeeping research, bee health, education, and environmental issues.

-- Working in partnership with the Department of Agriculture and Rural Development (DARD) in relation to scientific support for beekeepers; the coordination and administrative support of formal education programmes and the verification of educational standards.
+- Working in partnership with the Department of Agriculture, Environment and Rural Affairs (DAERA) in relation to scientific support for beekeepers; the coordination and administrative support of formal education programmes and the verification of educational standards.

 - Working in partnership with FIBKA (Federation of Irish Beekeepers Associations) in the development of beekeeping education from Preliminary to Advanced level and lectureship.
 As well as developing an all-Ireland approach to the control of diseases and pests.